 Making Windows Recognise the Drive when it doesn’t appear in ‘Disk Management’

 If Windows doesn’t list your external drive in the Disk Management, then possibly there could be a problem with USB port, a driver problem with Windows or you are using a dead drive.

 Check USB port:

-- First, try to plugging your targeted drive into another USB port on your computer.
+First, try to plug your targeted drive in another USB port on your computer.
 If it works then, you might have a dead USB port.
-In case you are using a USB hub then try to connect the drive directly to the computer instead of as some USB hubs don’t provide sufficient power to function external drive.
+In case you are using a USB hub then try to connect the drive directly to the computer instead since some USB hubs don’t provide sufficient power to the external drive for their proper functioning.

-- If still, the drive doesn’t appear in Disk Management then connect it to another computer’s USB port instead to check whether the drive itself is bad or the computer has certain issues.
+If still, the drive doesn’t appear in Disk Management then connect it to another computer’s USB port to check whether the drive itself is bad or the computer has certain issues.
 Make sure you have checked whether the drive appears in the computer’s Disk Management window.
-If not then you are using a dead drive that needs to replace.
+If not then you are using a dead drive that needs to be replaced.

 Update the driver

 If the external hard drive does work on another computer then your Windows itself may be having a driver problem.
 You can determine it using Device Manager.